dacase/msander/README.md

 creation over the years.
 See https://ambermd.org/contributors.html for more information, although even that gets out of date.

-# Key differences in funcationality versus sander
+# Key differences in functionality versus sander

 * Some pieces are missing from the sander program in AmberTools: